 A dead tooth is one which no longer has a living nerve inside it.
-While you may think that having a dead tooth isn’t a problem, it can actually cause your tooth to become infected, which can lead to various other dental problems.
-If you suspect you might have a dead tooth, it’s very important to see a dentist as soon as possible.
+While you may think that having a dead tooth isn’t a problem, it can actually cause your tooth to become infected.
+This can lead to various other dental problems.
+If you suspect you have a tooth that died, it’s very important to see a dentist as soon as possible.

 Before a tooth dies completely, you might experience a lot of pain, but in many cases patients experience no pain at all, so it isn’t really a good thing to go by.
 The most common symptom of a dead tooth is discoloration, when blood cells are dying off it causes a tooth to become more yellow or gray.
-This discoloration won’t go away if the tooth is left untreated.
+This discoloration won’t go away unless you treat it.

-But there are more serious things that could come about as a result of a dead tooth, these include things such as pain caused by an infection present, or the formation of an abscess.
+But there are more serious things that could happen as a result of a dead tooth.
+These include things such as pain caused by an infection or the formation of an abscess.

-Often times patients will lose feeling in the dead tooth completely, but it shouldn’t be assumed that the tooth won’t cause problems in the future if it doesn’t hurt shortly after the nerve has died.
+Oftentimes patients will lose feeling in the dead tooth completely.
+But don’t assume that the tooth won’t cause problems in the future just because it doesn’t hurt right after the nerve died.

-No matter how little feeling is still left in a dead tooth, it’s unwise to leave the problem untreated.
-The tooth cavity will be filled with only dead tissue inside after the nerve dies and this happens to be the perfect place for an infection to develop.
+No matter how little feeling is still left in a tooth, it’s unwise to leave the problem untreated.
+The tooth cavity fills with dead tissue after the nerve dies, which is a breeding ground for infections.
 If a dead tooth forms an abscess, you might end up with agonizing pain in a tooth that seemed to have no feeling left at all.

 Treatment is usually done either by performing a root canal, or by extracting the tooth.
 Depending on your specific case, a dentist can often suggest which one would be preferable.
 Extraction is usually done in cases where the tooth has decayed too much to be worth saving.
-But it’s good when an extracted tooth can be replaced with a dental implant, as this replaces missing bone tissue and allows the patient to replace a damaged tooth with a brand new one.
-Root canals are done when a tooth seems to be in a good condition.
-If a tooth is still very healthy besides for the nerve having died, getting rid of it simply wouldn’t make any sense, this is particularly true if a patient is unable to afford replacing a tooth with a dental implant.
+But it’s good to replace an extracted tooth with a dental implant as this replaces missing bone tissue.